apache/echarts-doc/en/option/component/tooltip.md

     ```js
     // absolute position, which is 10px to the left side and 10px to the upward side of the container
     position: [10, 10]
-    // relative position，in the exact center of the container
+    // relative position, in the exact center of the container
     position: ['50%', '50%']
     ```